loiccattani/Check-RAID/readme.md

 # Check-RAID

 This script was found on [ServerFault.com][1] after having asked about differences between hardware and software RAID Systems.
-One user, Gordon Davisson, added a good note about silent failures of Apple's sowftare RAIDs on Mac OS X. A bad point raised earlier in the comments.
+One user, Gordon Davisson, added a nice contribution about silent failures of Apple's sofwtare RAIDs on Mac OS X. A bad point raised earlier in the comments.

-Here is his note:
+Here is his answer:

 > I'll second SvenW's warning about silent failures; if anything, it's a little too good at surviving a drive failure.
 I've seen the aftermath of a couple of servers that had one drive drop out of a software mirror for some reason (I suspect not coming ready in time after a reboot); everything works fine off the remaining drive until, several months later, something goes wrong with THAT drive -- and it switches back to the drive that glitched the first time, and the last few months have vanished.
 >